TanStack/router/examples/preact/kitchen-sink-codesplit/README.md

 # Example
-This example imports the @tanstack/react-router into a preact project thanks to @preact/preset-vite thatis doing preact/compat under the hood
+This example imports the @tanstack/react-router into a preact project thanks to @preact/preset-vite that is doing preact/compat under the hood

 To run this example: